-On July 18, 2000, we issued 28,000 shares valued at \$15,000 to Mutual Ventures Corporation for costs advanced on our behalf for legal and accounting services.
+On July 18, 2000, we issued 28,000 shares valued at \$15,000 to Mutual Ventures Corporation for investment banking services and costs advanced on our behalf.
+The issuance of such shares was exempt from registration under the Securities Act by reason of Section 4(2) as a private transaction not involving a public distribution.
 We relied on an exemption from registration under the Securities Act of 1933 by reason of Section 4(2) as a private transaction not involving a public distribution.
 Mutual Ventures Corporation was provided the same kind of information as would be available in a registration statement regarding Globalwise and Globalwise reasonably believed it possessed sufficient sophistication to evaluate the information provided.